Oluwayemisi-s/phase-3-project---anonymous/README.md

 # Front End Features (React)

+To start the frontend server, run: npm start

 For the front end, we used React to construct and render our needed components to populate our tables from Ruby.
 We elected to harness useEffect to make our fetches hitting different API ends points constructed in Ruby.
 With the fetches completed, we then used useState within React to toggle differnt states on and off depending on the users clicks.
 From the CRUD method, we gave this application the ablilty to: